ustream/hashlock-dotnet/README.md

         private const string hashSecret = "TOPSECRET";
     ...
 ```
 3. **Set a video id** in [HomeController.cs](Controllers/HomeController.cs) which will be used in this example.
-(This video need to be under the same channel that was set up in Step 2.)
+(This video needs to be on the same channel that was set up in Step 2.)
 ```
     ...
         private const int videoId = 1;